These walnut oatmeal cookies are made with applesauce and finished with a sweet maple glaze.

-Five year old Maryanne only liked three cookies: Mrs. Field’s chocolate chip cookies, Famous Amos chocolate chip cookies, and my mom’s homemade cookies (aka Nestle Tollhouse chocolate chip cookies).
+Five year old Maryanne only liked three cookies: Mrs. Field’s chocolate chip cookies, Famous Amos chocolate chip cookies, and Nestle Tollhouse chocolate chip cookies.
+Basically, if it didn’t have chocolate chips, it obviously wasn’t aย proper cookie.

-And then somehow I got my hands on an oatmeal cookie and my eyes were opened to the world beyond chocolate chips.
+And then, somehow I got my hands on an delicious oatmeal cookie.
+My eyes opened to the world beyond chocolate chips.
 It hasn’t been the same ever since.

-Rather than start with the most decadent of the cookies (chocolate, chocolate, chocolate!), I’m sharing a lighter (slightly healthier) cookie- apple walnut oatmeal cookies with maple glaze!
+Rather than start with the most decadent of the cookies (double chocolate chip cookies, fudge chocolate cookies, and brown butter chocolate chunk cookies ), let’s begin with a slightly lighter cookie.
+Apple walnut oatmeal cookies with maple glaze for the win!

 Obviously these are the kind of cookies that are totally appropriate for breakfast.
 In my opinion, anything with oatmeal is a designated breakfast item.